Salowne/criipa/README.md

   </tr>
   <tr>
     <td class="main" width="890px"><p>
-This script generates custom ips numbers.
-To generate a specific IP range defined in
-Maximum number where it should generate ..
-To lock an octet Repeat the number at the maximum number.
-The generated IPs will be saved in the created file
-At the beginning of the program.
+This script generates IP numbers.
+To generate a specific IP range, set the maximum number to which it should generate.
+To block an octet Repeat the number to be blocked at the maximum number.
+The generated IPs are saved in the file created at the beginning of the program.
 <br />
     </table>